mspnp/aks-baseline-regulated/docs/deploy/10-pre-bootstrap.md

 # Prepare to bootstrap the cluster

-Now that [the AKS cluster](./09-aks-cluster.md) has been deployed, the next step to talk a bit about container image security, starting with the images you'll be using to bootstrap this cluster.
+Now that [the AKS cluster](./09-aks-cluster.md) has been deployed, the next step is to talk a bit about container image security, starting with the images you'll be using to bootstrap this cluster.

 ## Expected results

 Your cluster is about to be bootstrapped with some base operating container images.
-These components will place your cluster under GitOps control and will be foundational security elements and any other cluster-wide resources you want deployed before workloads start landing on the cluster.
+These components will place your cluster under GitOps control and will install foundational security elements and any other cluster-wide resources you want deployed before workloads start landing on the cluster.
 This means this is the first time we'll be bringing images directly into this cluster.

 You'll end up with the following images imported into your ACR instance, after having passed through a _simulated_ quarantine process.

-* Flux (kustomize-controller, source-controller)
+* Flux
 * Falco
 * Busybox
 * Kured